zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 }
 ```

-In both cases the stitched point cloud is initialized the same way:
+In both cases, the stitched point cloud is initialized the same way:

 ```cpp
 pcl::PointCloud<pcl::PointXYZRGB> stitchedPointCloud;